 What to Do If You Have Already Moved In and Spot These Signs

-Not everyone who reads this article will do so before signing a lease.
-Some of you are already in a difficult tenancy and are looking for a way forward.
-That is a completely reasonable place to be, and there are concrete steps you can take.
+Not everyone reading this will do so before signing a lease.
+Some of you are already in a difficult tenancy and looking for a way forward.
+There are concrete steps you can take.

-The most important thing to understand is that your rights as a tenant do not disappear because you are already renting.
-Most countries have housing authorities, tenancy tribunals, or local government departments that exist specifically to handle landlord-tenant disputes.
+Your rights as a tenant do not disappear because you are already renting.
+Most countries have housing authorities, tenancy tribunals, or local government departments that handle landlord-tenant disputes.
 Contacting them does not automatically end your tenancy or create a legal confrontation.
-In many cases, a formal complaint prompts a landlord to act who was otherwise ignoring the issue entirely.
+In many cases, a formal complaint prompts a landlord to act who was otherwise ignoring the issue.

 Start by identifying the correct authority for your location.
 In the UK, this is your local council’s private housing team.
 In the US, it is typically your city or county housing authority or a state attorney general’s tenant protection office.
 In Canada, provincial residential tenancy authorities handle formal complaints.